poizxc/agile-board-back/README.md

 ## Running Application in development mode

-Application started in development mode will log more sentences to console, also it will provide system notifications each time you reach error handler middleware
+Application started in development mode will log more sentences to console, it will also provide system notifications each time you reach error handler middleware.

-To run application you need to provide database credentials check .env.example for environment variable names
+To run application you need to provide database credentials check .env.example for environment variable names.

 To start development server you need to type :